 - Also, you can go further and try to calculate the impact on people via comments, but it’s harder since you need to add values not only to words but to word combinations too. (as an example, “that video inspired me to chase my dream!”)

 - Dive deep into the analysis and add the option to examine certain groups of comments.
-Why negative comments are negative?
+Why are the comments negative?
 Do they have something in common?
 What are the most liked comments about?
-Are they good jokes or greeting to the author that other people share?
+Are they good jokes or greetings to the author that other people share?

-Make an app that displays a weekly weather forecast.
-The core requirement for the app is usable and clear user interface: users must get desired information (the weather forecast) just when they open the app.
+A great React project idea is to make an app that displays a weekly weather forecast.
+The core requirement for the app is a usable and clear user interface: users must get desired information (the weather forecast) just when they open the app.
 Users are more interested in two questions: what should I wear today and should I take an umbrella?
 So, it’s good to start just with temperature and precipitation.
-Drop the information about wind speed, cloud cover, the time of sunset and sunrise (of course with cool animation that definitely will take a few hours of development), etc. Let’s say you get it and now you need to show the weather for today.
+Drop off information about wind speed, cloud cover, the time of sunset and sunrise (of course with cool animation that definitely will take a few hours of development), etc. Let’s say you get it and now you need to show the weather for today.
 How?

-The basic element to display weather forecast here is a day weather card.
+The basic element to display the weather forecast here is a daily weather card.
 All cards with daily forecasts must be structured and well organized, so prepare to unleash your potential as an expert designer or just ask your friend to prepare a mock-up for you.

 You can guess that it’s time to add information about pressure, cloudiness, wind speed, etc. Well, we don’t think so.